• Skip to primary navigation

 “The pandemic has accelerated the world’s digital transformation creating an even greater need for people to learn new skills, said Microsoft President Brad Smith.
 “We are committed to providing tools and resources to ensure those currently in the workforce, jobseekers and future leaders have the opportunity to acquire in-demand digital skills.
 Our collaboration with the Digital Technology Supercluster and NPower Canada will help ensure Canadians, particularly those in underserved communities, have access to these opportunities.”

-Filed Under: Resources Tagged With: Digital Technology Supercluster, Microsoft, NPower
+Filed Under: Uncategorized Tagged With: Digital Technology Supercluster, Microsoft, NPower

 Primary Sidebar